MERN-Entrepreneur-Projects/.github/profile/README.md

 And after all, the best way of learning is doing, I'm pretty sure myself will benefit from this project as well.<br>

 # How can you make a commitment here?
-You are free to submit the PR to any repositories.
+You are free to submit the PR to any repositories(of course, you need to fork it firstly).
 No matter is code or documentation.
 I'll appreciate your commitment and time.<br>

 # Is there any recommended repo?
 Em...No!
 Every repository is valuable to me.
 But you could pick any up according to your scenario.<br>